All Episodes

 It could be a great smokescreen for other things here in the domestic arena.

-I just think it's there's some seriousness and uh to a level that a lot of people aren't talking about going on, you know.
+I just think there's some seriousness to a level that a lot of people aren't talking about going on.

 It's not about this isolated thing or an escalation in the Middle East.

-I'm just concerned that this is gonna go much and I'm concerned about what's gonna happen here in August.
+I'm just concerned that this is going to go much, and I'm concerned about what's going to happen here in August.

-Um You know uh so basically this is a distraction uh and in Israel fell for it, and everybody else now is falling for it by getting involved in it, thinking that we're on the verge of a major, major war when in fact it could just be a diversionary tactic, get us focused elsewhere while something really big is is planned outside the region.
+And Israel fell for it, and everybody else now is falling for it by getting involved in it, thinking that we're on the verge of a major, major war when, in fact, it could just be a diversionary tactic to get us focused elsewhere while something really big is planned outside the region.

 We're such total crows.